This post may contain affiliate links.

 Kid friendly and so much fun for Halloween.
 Try this easy to make Frankenstein Door Decor for your families Halloween Decor this year!

-I saw this and I knew I had to make it…..well, my kids had to make it!
-It is super easy, wallet friendly, and what kid doesn’t like to paint?!
+I saw this and I knew I had to make it…..well, my kids had to make the fun Frankenstein door decor for Halloween!!
+It is super easy, wallet-friendly, and what kid doesn’t like to paint?!

 Here are the easy directions.